ryprojects1/TryHackMe_Docu/Networking.md

 Nowadays, tens of protocols have received security upgrades with the simple addition of TLS.
 Examples include HTTP, DNS, MQTT, and SIP, which have become HTTPS, DoT (DNS over TLS), MQTTS, and SIPS, where the appended “S” stands for Secure due to the use of SSL/TLS.
 In the following tasks, we will visit HTTPS, SMTPS, POP3S, and IMAPS.

 The first step for every server (or client) that needs to identify itself is to get a signed TLS certificate.
 Generally, the server administrator creates a Certificate Signing Request (CSR) and submits it to a Certificate Authority (CA); the CA verifies the CSR and issues a digital certificate.
 Once the (signed) certificate is received, it can be used to identify the server (or the client) to others, who can confirm the validity of the signature.
 For a host to confirm the validity of a signed certificate, the certificates of the signing authorities need to be installed on the host.
 In the non-digital world, this is similar to recognising the stamps of various authorities.
 The screenshot below shows the trusted authorities installed in a web browser.

+HTTP
+HTTPS stands for Hypertext Transfer Protocol Secure.
+It is basically HTTP over TLS.
+Consequently, requesting a page over HTTPS will require the following three steps (after resolving the domain name):

+Establish a TCP three-way handshake with the target server Establish a TLS session
+Communicate using the HTTP protocol; for example, issue HTTP requests, such as GET / HTTP/1.1